 Peritoneal fluid excess is treated immediately after diagnosis to prevent further complications, to relieve the patient’s symptoms, and to stop the progress of the condition.
 The first line of treatment for those causes is the use of medication.
 Diuretics like Spironolactone, Triamterene, and Amiloride are the common prescription for Peritoneal fluid excess treatment.
 If infection develops as a sign of complication, antibiotics are also prescribed.
 The use of medicine must be cautiously administered to patients with Peritoneal fluid excess.
 Further damage to the liver due to drug use would only aggravate the condition.

 Image: Peritoneal fluid excess

 Patients with Peritoneal fluid excess are also restricted from salt, water, and most especially, alcohol.
 Salt restriction allows for the production of more urine and is found truly effective in delaying the fluid build up.
 Water restriction, on the other hand, is prescribed if hyponatremia develops.
 Strict alcohol restriction, meanwhile, is needed to avoid further liver impairment, which aggravates Peritoneal fluid excess.

-Paracentesis or the extraction of fluid from the abdominal cavity through a needle is both useful as a diagnostic process in patients with mild Peritoneal fluid excess and as a form of treatment in patients with severe Peritoneal fluid excess.
+PERITONEAL FLUID EXCESS TREATMENTParacentesis or the extraction of fluid from the abdominal cavity through a needle is both useful as a diagnostic process in patients with mild Peritoneal fluid excess and as a form of treatment in patients with severe Peritoneal fluid excess.
 Therapeutic Paracentesis is administered professionally.
 The patient undergoing this process is required to be hospitalized.
 Since this form of therapy can cause the serum albumin levels in the blood to dry up, an albumin administration is often done alongside.

 Another treatment option for Peritoneal fluid excess is surgery.
 If the condition keeps coming back despite undergoing the above mentioned treatments, the doctor may suggest performing a surgical procedure.
 This is mainly directed to divert the blood flow from the liver.